 We have made a few changes to ensure that everyone can enjoy the Village experience safely:

 - We’ve placed wayfinding arrows throughout the Village to mark the one-way route.

 - A few areas of the Village are off-limits, including the second floor in most heritage buildings.
 There are some buildings where we can’t facilitate a safe entry and exit passageway.
 Safety is our priority!

 - During planting season, we weren’t sure when we would be able to welcome visitors back to the village.
 As a result, we didn’t have the opportunity plant our gardens with the usual array of 19th century vegetables and flowers.
-Be sure to check out the fragrant herb garden next to the Harness Maker’s Shop, and enjoy the magnificent fall colours of our oak, maple and apple trees.
+Be sure to check out the fragrant herb garden next to the Harness Maker’s Shop.

 - The grass may be a bit longer in some areas than you are used to seeing it.
 We are focusing our efforts on safety, not grass-cutting.
 (Long grass is more authentic to the 1800s anyway!)